Michigan Solar Panel Savings Calculator

 What is the solar payback period in Michigan?

-The average payback period for solar panels in Michigan is approximately 12 years.
+Based on the inputs above, the payback period for solar panels in Michigan is approximately 18.2 years before any documented state or utility incentive.
 After that, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty life.